Comparison of Two Different Retrograde Intrarenal Surgical Techniques: Is It Mandatory to Use Fluoroscopy During Retrograde Intrarenal Surgery?

 Materials and Methods: A retrospective evaluation was made of the data of 226 patients who underwent RIRS as kidney stone treatment between May 2015 and May 2017.
-When evaluation was made acccording to the exclusion criteria, the study continued with a total of 190 patients as 103 which where fluoroscopy was used (Group 1) and 87 who underwent a fluoroscopy-free procedure (Group 2).
+When evaluation was made acccording to the exclusion criteria, the study continued with a total of 190 patients including 103 in whom fluoroscopy was used (Group 1) and 87 who underwent a fluoroscopy-free procedure (Group 2).

-Conclusions: Fluoroscopy-free RIRS is a surgical technique with a high rate of success that can be applied safely to be able to protect patients at high risk of radiation and the surgical team, particularly in centers centres with high patient circulation.
+Conclusion: Fluoroscopy-free RIRS is a surgical technique with a high rate of success that can be applied safely to be able to protect patients at high risk of radiation and the surgical team, particularly in centers with high patient circulation..

 Resorlu B, Oguz U, Resorlu EB, Oztuna D, Unsal A. The impact of pelvicaliceal anatomy on the success of retrograde intrarenal surgery in patients with lower pole renal stones.
 Urology 2012;79:61-6.